Confoederatio/Naissance/README.md

 <details>
   <summary><h3>Supported File Formats.</h3></summary>

+> [!NOTE]
-**Note.** Vector to raster conversions depend on GeoJSON <-> GeoPNG.
+> Vector to raster conversions depend on GeoJSON <-> GeoPNG.
 Vectorisation uses kNN-binning thresholds or unique colour IDs, and rasterisation uses GeoPNGs with associated IDs.
 Model building for raster geoprocessing is handled via the Node Editor.

 For multi-device geoprocessing using DAGs and sharded DBs, see [Naissance's multithreading branch](https://github.com/ConfoederatioVF/Collation/tree/2026-multithreading), as it provides a worker/device orchestration dashboard.
+Note that this will require some manual setup.

 Raster Formats:
 - .asc (ASC)